 You are what you eat, so don’t be fast, cheap, easy, or fake.” ~Unknown

-webinar, From Fed-up to Well-fed, (watch here) I discussed 4 major pillars on how I support my clients constantly with these struggles and in this post, I’m breaking it down to 10 actionable steps anyone can take to create these healthy habits.
+In a recent webinar, I discussed 4 major pillars on how I support my clients constantly with these struggles and in this post, I’m breaking it down to 10 actionable steps anyone can take to create these healthy habits.

 - START WITH YOUR “WHY”.
 This might sound like a throw-away, but it’s not.
 Ask yourself what a healthy lifestyle and healthy food does for you, your body, your relationships, your goals in life… DIG DEEP here and don’t stop until your jaw drops and you realize it’s much deeper than any surface-level story you might already be telling yourself.
 Then, write it down and keep it all over the place!
 In your medicine cabinet, on a mirror, on your phone, sticky notes on your laptop or kitchen cabinets — whatever it takes to keep it top of mind.

 - Add time to your calendar to prioritize grocery shopping, meal planning, and prepping.
 If you’re like me… if it’s not on my calendar, it’s not going to get done.
 I mean it!
 Use your calendar to time block and prioritize.
 This sets the intention to get these tasks done, while creating the space and time it will realistically take you.

 - Clean House.
 Don’t get frustrated with a messy, inefficient kitchen.
 A little Marie Kondo action never hurt anyone!
 Spend some time to clean and organize your kitchen and invest in time-saving tools to make you more efficient.
 Toss any triggers (like snacky items, etc.) that seem to derail you and honor if you simply can’t have them in the house at this point in time, it may not always be a trigger but call it out now if it is and chuck it.